Xiaojun-Zhu/jemdoc_mathjax/README.md

+Notes from xzhu
+====
+A few fixes:
+- changed jemdoc to output utf-8 encoded output file, to support Chinese characters

 jemdoc+MathJax
 ==============
 *jemdoc* is a light text-based markup language designed for creating websites.
 See http://jemdoc.jaboc.net/ for more information and the detailed usage of jemdoc.